hyx0329/another-python-keyboard/design.md

 Keyboard, HIDDeviceManager and KeyboardHardware can have their own coroutines, and the tasks are generated through `get_all_tasks` method.

-Keyboard backlight API is not defined yet, I have no idea.
+Keyboard backlight API is not defined yet, and I have no idea, just keep it the original way.

 ## How to port to a custom keyboard